-Fort Valley State University remains one of the state’s fastest growing colleges.
-The institution was founded in 1895 as Fort Valley High and Industrial School.
+Fort Valley State University was founded in 1895 as Fort Valley High and Industrial School.
 The university is one of Georgia’s two land-grant institutions and one of the state’s ten historically black colleges and universities.

 FVSU’s mission is to provide educational advancement with an emphasis upon fulfilling commitments that our community has collectively undertaken.

-65 percent holding doctorate or other terminal degrees
+60 percent hold doctorate or other terminal degrees